Load Planning: How Load Planers Can Use Route Optimization to Reduce Transportation Costs

 1. Maximize the capacity of each truck and driver

-The primary task of a load planner is consolidating cargo to maximize capacity: a load planners must be able to optimize by mixing and matching loads based on cargo type, destination, size, and vehicle capacity.
+The primary task of a load planner is consolidating cargo to maximize payload capacity: load planners must be able to optimize by mixing and matching loads based on cargo type, destination, size, and vehicle capacity.

 For example, they have to mix larger packages with smaller loads for optimal space utilization while also considering the destination of each package (when it’s unpacked), the weight and balance, giving sensitive cargo the protection it needs, sharing loads between drivers and more.